bakercp/BufferUtils/README.md

 - Javascript `DataView` style byte buffer access for reading (`BufferReader`) and writing (`BufferWriter`).
 - A `Print` interface for a raw byte buffer via `BufferPrinter`
-- A ring buffer implementation for data arrays of any type in `RingBuffer`.
+- A circular buffer (aka ring buffer or cyclic buffer) implementation for data arrays of any type in `CircularBuffer`.

 ## Background